 Homeless people living in a place not meant for human habitation are eligible to receive street outreach services in an effort to get them into shelter and housing.
 There are a variety of programs such as housing stabilization for high risk, formerly chronically homeless tenants, employment search and job placement for homeless people.

-While the waits may be lengthy, persons interested in applying for a CoC funded program of the Balance of State CoC should discuss his or her needs with a local homeless service provider and/or with a worker representing a state agency funded provider that provides services.
-Applications may be made where waiting lists are open.
-Follow this link to the Service Provider Listing.
+While the waits may be lengthy, persons interested in applying for a CoC funded housing program of the Balance of State CoC should discuss his or her needs with a local homeless service provider and/or with a worker representing a state agency funded provider that provides services.
+These service providers can help you complete a coordinated entry application packet.
+Alternatively, you can obtain an application by either calling 617-573-1343 or using this link to email a request..
+For help in accessing an emergency shelter, either speak with a local homeless service provider, if you know of one, or follow this link to the Service Provider Listing.

 Much of the funding for the CoC programs comes from the US Department of Housing and Urban Development.
 As part of the process for accessing this funding, HUD asks us to rank projects for funding priority.
 The FY 14 project ranking can be found here.
 You can access the entire FY 13-14 Application here .